 With its proximity to early Austin’s city limits, the Bouldin Creek Neighborhood was one of the city’s first “suburbs.”
-As such, it’s loaded with residential and commercial buildings from different periods of the city’s history.
+As such, it’s loaded with structures from different periods of the city’s history.
 In fact this link to South Congress Avenue’s history dates back to 14th Century native tribes that roamed the area.

-This site gives a glimpse of the neighborhood’s significance in Austin’s past, present and future.
-It also provides economic and cultural reasons why it merits preservation while allowing it to evolve and prosper.
+This site gives you a glimpse of the neighborhood’s significance in Austin’s past, present and future.
+It also provides economic and cultural reasons to preserve while allowing it to evolve and prosper.